dchaimow/columnsfmri/Matlab/readme.txt

-inside MATLAB type help columnsfmri or see Contents.m
+inside MATLAB type help(pwd) or see Contents.m